 New York State's Excelsior Scholarship - Academic Year 2018-2019

-The Excelsior Scholarship application for the 2018 -2019 Academic year is available beginning March 26, 2018 and is due July 23, 2018.
-If you have already received the Excelsior Scholarship in the 2017-2018 academic year you do not need to apply as long as you applied for the TAP application.
+The Excelsior Scholarship application for the 2018 -2019 Academic is closed.
+If you have already received the Excelsior Scholarship in the 2017-2018 academic year you did not need to apply as long as you applied for the TAP application.
 There is a check box on the State Payment Application (TAP) which you should have completed after completing the 2018-2019 FAFSA.
-If you did not do so please go the the HESC website at hesc.ny.gov to complete the TAP application to insure your Excelsior scholarship application is renewed for the next academic year.

 To be eligible for 2018-2019 financially, the combined federal adjusted gross income must be $110,000 or less.
 A New York State Excelsior Scholarship award will be free tuition minus any amounts received for TAP, Pell, other grants or scholarships.